DESY-FH-ELab/cmstkmodlab/README.md

 ### ROOT

-The framework requires an installation of ROOT.
+The framework, except for the assembly part, requires an installation of ROOT.
 For completeness, the following will provide the basic commands for the installation.
 Please refer to the [ROOT web page](https://root.cern/install/build_from_source/) for more information.
 Please note that ROOT requires to be built with the option `CXX_STANDARD=17` for c++17 support, see below.

 Note: compatibility was tested for ROOT versions 6.26 and 6.28.